basf/pyTEM/README.md

 my_microscope.print_stage_status()

 # Reset the microscope stage to the home position.
-if my_microscope.stage_is_home():
+if not my_microscope.stage_is_home():
-    pass
-else:
     my_microscope.reset_stage_position()

-# Update the stage position along the x, y, and alpha-tilt-angle axes.
+# Update the stage position along the x, y, and alpha-tilt axes.
 Move at half speed.
 my_microscope.set_stage_position(x=5, y=10, alpha=-45, speed=0.5)

 # Print out the current stage position.